 NHL Game Summary - Nashville at San Jose

-San Jose, CA (Sports Network) - Dan Boyle's goal with one minute remaining in regulation lifted the San Jose Sharks to a 4-3 win over the Nashville Predators at HP Pavilion.
+San Jose, CA (Sports Network) - Ryane Clowe scored the only goal of the shootout to lift the San Jose Sharks to a 2-1 victory over the Nashville Predators.